Legal

 AuthorizationCenter.requestAuthorization(for: .individual).

-the macOS and iOS applications on your local Wi-Fi network, using
+- Local device-to-device communication — between the macOS and iOS applications on your local Wi-Fi network, using encrypted transport.

 - Accessibility (macOS) — to read window titles and visible interface text.